Back to Business! Launch Your New Business With 10% Off — Start Now

 content image

-Understanding the most common ways your company is at risk of these economic changes is the first step in efficiently operating in multiple markets and multiple currencies.
-So, ready to learn about these risks and how to avoid them?
-Let’s get started.
+As companies frequently do business across borders, foreign exchange risk becomes unavoidable.
+It can significantly impact your bottom line if you don’t have effective risk management strategies in place.
+Therefore, understanding the most common ways your company is at risk of these changes is the first step in efficiently operating in multiple markets and multiple currencies.

 Types of Foreign Exchange Risk

-Foreign exchange risk comes in three forms: transaction, translation, and economic.
+Foreign exchange risk (sometimes called foreign exchange exposure) comes in 3 forms: transaction, translation, and economic risks.
 While each type is related to fluctuations in currency exchange rates, the mechanisms that cause them are different.
 Large and small businesses have exchange rate risks if they work with multiple currencies.

 Transaction Risk

 Transaction risk is a type of risk that happens when a company buys something from another company in a different country in the supplier company’s currency.
-If the supplier country’s currency appreciates, the buyer ends up paying a higher price.
+If the supplier country’s currency strengthens, the buyers end up paying a higher price.

-For example, a furniture company in India placed an order with a supplier in Mexico in January.
-In May, the value of the Mexican peso appreciated by 10%.
+For example, a furniture company in India placed an order with a supplier in China in January.
+In May, the value of the Chinese yuan appreciated by 10%.
 When the order is ready to ship at the end of May, the company in India will pay an extra 10% on the balance of their bill.

 Translation Risk